dcunited001/dcunited001.github.io/_drafts/metanomics-intro.md

     - then you can observe/detect that precancerous phenotype and deal with it more quickly/safely/effectively, etc
     - by scanning for aberrations in tissue type
-- how should the methodologies of science be expanded to pick up on the data that would indicate the need for this theory?
-  - expanding a genetic map to a map that includes methylation data
-  - collecting the dna-methylation data
-    - attaching tissue network address data to dna-methylation
-      - and especially its variation
-  - faster algorithms for genomic processing
-    - more efficient data storage/collection

-explain spatially distributed state at a high level
-- hierarchically distributed state
-- physical distribution of cells imparts some higher order hierarchical distribution of state (than just cellular)
-  - e.g. groupings of cell types, blood brain barrier
-- physical channels as mediation of state
-  - veins/lymph system in an optimal state, will provide some optimal opportunity for exchange of state between tissues
-  - ventricular system in the brain (need to look into details here)

-part one: introduction:

-- what is probabilistic programming
-  - explain PP languages that are being explored
-  - and why the research is being done (promising for machine learning & ai)
-- explain what makes something a program
-  - trees/loops
-  - explain how it's hard for people to see how a set of probabilities
-    - can lead to something with behaviors like a program
-    - powersets of interactions, etc, etc
-  - cells can even use metaprogramming
-- list current models for biological behavior that this model -circumscribes
-- what's the difference between current models and this paradigm for genetic behavior?
-  - this model not only explains how genetics works in the nucleus, which directs operations of the cell
-    - but also explains cytoplasmic interactions and cytoplasmic-nuclear interactions
-      - that is, spatially distributed state extends beyond the nucleus
-    - it also can help explain inter-cellular interactions
-      - caused by chemical messengers (hormones & proteins)
-      - or caused by more global change in state (pH, hydration)
-      - or caused by more local change in state (changes across specific organs)
-    - it can also explain inter-chromosome behaviors
-  - current models seem limited to describing interactions between related genes
-    - they don't describe how different chromosomes interact
-    - they are overly simplistic in describing how protein products of genes interact
-    - describing how controlling spaces within the cell and nucleus
-      - are totally out of scope for current models
-  - the probabilistic programming paradigm for genetic behavior is more complete
-    - this makes it more complicated, but also simpler at the same time
-    - basically, for each gene, protein, nucleoulus, transcriptome, cell, group of cells, organ, body, etc
-      - there are a sets of functions that can be executed, each with a probability
-        - executing the function changes the local state, which in the case of genetics is spatially distributed
-    - looking at the complete picture while resolving the most minute details and interactions
-      - is probably impossible, as you have to consider powersets of interactions and behaviors
-    - but it should be possible to describe some behaviors and tendancies that could not be explained before

-mapping out tissue networks in the body
-- various kinds of "addressing" systems for communication between cell networks.

-- cover introduction to ideas in general

-- abstract idea of a maximum of addressable behaviors that is 'conveniently-accessible' enough in some way, forming a maximum in programmable genetic behavior
-  - because the space can't manage the information complexity without causing problems in it's dependable executablility
-- giving way to a need for multi-karyotic cells
-- lead into brief discussion on how this limit is another form of a mathematical limit imposed on computers as well
-  - that is a maximum per-node limit for transformations or extensibility
-  - imposing various computational maximum for behavior
-    - spatial limits (a computer any bigger would create a black hole)
-    - per-node mathematic limits
-    - network bottleneck/overhead limits
-  - this implies the existance of several hard limits for computation

-part two: spatially distributed state
-- explain what I mean by spatially distributed state
-- transciptomes and nucleolus
-  - use Process/Program & OS metaphors to describe these

-(re)-explain spatially distributed state at a high level
-- && hierarchically distributed state
-- && physical distribution of cells imparts some higher order hierarchical distribution of state (than just cellular)
-  - e.g. groupings of cell types, blood brain barrier
-- && physical channels as mediation of state
-  - && veins/lymph system in an optimal state, will provide some optimal opportunity for exchange of state between tissues
-  - && ventricular system in the brain (need to look into details here)

-part ??: metaprogramming
-- some cells modify their own genomes to augment behaviors
-  - genomic process for copy & pasted genes
-    - is there a genomic mechnanism for preventing bad writes?
-    - some writes would have almost no effect on genetic expression of critical factors
-    - some writes would be disastrous for that generation or the subsequent generation
-    - some writes would be disastrous for all subsequent generations of cells
-- or modify the available mRNA & their rates of transcription into protein products
-  - miRNA, piRNA?
-    - these ramp up or inhibit the available mRNA's that are to be produced into protein products

-establish the overall theme and tie each part back to how it reinforces this theme
-- genetics is a program where loops and trees of behavior can be predictably triggered
-  - so go through examples from epigenetics and explain how they reinforce/demostrate/utilize this idea

-how to structure this series of articles?

-article about predictive medicine and CYP450
-- this article might be a good start for probabilistic theory
-  - but how to measure this?
-  - explain why the expression of genetics has a much greater effect than the encoding of alleles in the genes, usually

-- hmmmmm, there was like one other example of probabilistic programming theory of metanomics
-  - neural fingerprints

-metanomics and probabilistic programming
-- mapping out tissue networks in the human body using MRI (diffusion tensor imaging) + Yoga.
-  - need to be able to map various spaces together
-  - the yoga postures cause different blood flow patterns
-  - statistical resolution should allow us to map out tissues by looking at networks of small veins and arteries down to capillaries
-- this should revolutionize cancer treatments because you can tailor someone's treatment plan to target specific networks of tissues
-  - you can know that if you take out a set of tissue subnetworks, that you have taken out all of the branches leading to them
-  - if the cancer is confined to that area, then you can know that there's a much smaller chance of it coming back
-    - you have annihilated the tissue 'feeding' the cancer
-    - so therefore, there should be a much lower chance of it returning
-- this is like a "connectome" for probabilistic programming
-  - the connectome is the highest level of tissue interconnection, but is stratified itself, as it's a tree
-  - the brain has a connectome and this can be observed by using diffusion tensor imaging and some learning
-  - but the yoga in the methodology inserts some known level of variance into the system of veins/arteries for specific areas of the body
-  - those areas get more blood and open up
-    - the MRI images can be sewn together and with enough imaging
-    - then a highly accurate model of the connectome for the brain and other organs can be constructed

----
-title: "Metanomics & Probabilistic Programming: Cytochrome P450"
-categories: blog
-tags: "genomics epigenetics"
-headline: ""
-author:
-  name: "David Conner"
-excerpt: ""
----

 ### Changes in Cytochrome 450 from long term drug usage